Skip to main content

 The strands of a DNA molecule are complementary because each base on one strand pairs with a specific base on the opposite strand: adenine with thymine and cytosine with guanine.

-Which of the following DNA sequences is complementary to 5' TAGAC 3'?
+• What is the complementary DNA sequence to 5' TAGAC 3'?

 The complementary DNA sequence is 3' ATCTG 5'.